william-sy/ovapi/README.md

 ## Disclaimer

 This is an unofficial integration and is not affiliated with OVAPI.nl or any public transport providers.
 Use at your own risk.

+## To-do for becomming a real integration:
+- Icon assets (256x256 or 512x512 png)
+- Documentation on the HA docs repo (separate from README)